forth2020/tachyon/rp2040/mecrisp/README.md

 ## Using an SD card

-An SD card can be added by either using the Maker Pi Pico card or by adding a discrete card socket to the GP10-GP15 ports.
+An SD card can be added by either using the Maker Pi Pico card or by adding a discrete card socket to the GP10-GP19 ports although any random port pins may be used as pins are bit-bashed and assignable with SDPINS.

 Insert a FAT32 SD card - preferably blank or just 8.3 files but optional load the latest on-going incomplete HELP file onto the card.